Ohio's 1st congressional district

-The district includes all of Warren County, a much more heavily Republican area.
+The district is somewhat more Democratic than its predecessor even though it includes heavily Republican Warren County.
 Previous iterations of the district (before 2013) did not include Warren County.
+However, Hamilton County has double Warren County's population, creating a marginally Democratic seat.

 Demographics

 According to the APM Research Lab's Voter Profile Tools (featuring the U.S. Census Bureau's 2019 American Community Survey), the district contained about 551,000 potential voters (citizens, age 18+).
 Of these, 74% are White and 21% are Black.
 Immigrants make up 4% of the district's potential voters.
 Median income among households (with one or more potential voter) in the district is about $64,000, while 11% of households live below the poverty line.
 8% of those 25 and older have not earned a high school degree, while 34% hold a bachelor's or higher degree.